 Seriously… the world wide web.
 If you have Siri, or you have Google, anything you don’t know how to do, you can look it up or ask.
-For example, my 5 year old dragged home a whole pile of vines from the beach and she asked me to make a basket.
+For example, my 5-year-old dragged home a whole pile of vines from the beach and she asked me to make a basket.
 What the hell… I’ve never made a basket!
 So, I found a quick tutorial on youtube on how to weave a basket, and voila!
 We made a basket.
-Speaking of the internet, recently I have been thinking about switching to a fibre internet connection.
+Speaking of the internet, recently I have been thinking about switching to a fiber internet connection.
+The internet in my area is really poor at the minute, so I need to do something about it!
+Having a good internet connection is vital for homeschooling after all!
 A friend of mine who lives in Australia runs his own business and he told me that fibre broadband is basically a type of high-speed broadband.
 It uses fibre optic cables, that are better at transferring data than standard copper cables.
 This makes online gaming and streaming movies and music much quicker.
 Put simply, you can do all the things you love on the internet faster.
 Apparently, when it comes to fibre internet Melbourne is ahead of the trend so my friend has been using fibre broadband for some time now.
 It is so important to have a fast internet connection when running a business!
 Similarly, when homeschooling, a fast internet connection is crucial so I think it might be time for me to make the switch too.
 Do you have any experience using fibre broadband?
 Let me know if so as I would love to hear your thoughts!

 You have more time than schools do.